Jersey City shooter published anti-Semitic posts online, report claims; officials say kosher market 'targeted'

 JERSEY CITY DETECTIVE KILLED IN SHOOTING IS REMEMBERED FOR HELPING GET MANY GUNS OFF THE STREETS

-Fulop however, said, "I didn't use the word anti-Semitic.
+Fulop, however, said, "I didn't use the word anti-Semitic.
 Anything else is open for investigation."

 Investigators confirmed they're meeting with local Jewish leadership later Wednesday.